fenago/katacoda-scenarios/apache-kafka/apache-kafka-streams/steps/11/text.md

 **Note:**
 - Following two commands will run in **terminal 2 & 3** respectively (It will open automatically on executing command).
-- Interface will keep switching back to terminal 1 because consumer is running there after executing above command, you can manually switch by clicking `terminal 2` or `terminal 3`.
+- Interface will keep switching back to terminal 1 because consumer is running there after executing command, you can manually switch by clicking `terminal 2` or `terminal 3`.

 #### Run CustomStreamsProcessor
 Run the main method of the `CustomStreamsProcessor` in **terminal 2** by running following command.